-Key compliance monitoring Automated metrics allowing WADA to focus on improving quality through metrics audits, the Code Compliance Questionnaire, continuous monitoring, Signatory partnerships and peer review programs.
-Code Compliance Online self-help tool which permits self-assessment by Signatories with a Questionnaire view towards enhancing their anti-doping programs.
-Continuous monitoring Real-time monitoring of critical anti-doping activities leads to early detection of potential compliance problems and allows WADA to take timely action to support Signatories to undertake corrective actions.
-Audits A retrospective, systematic assessment of a Signatory's anti-doping program, conducted by WADA auditors at the Signatory's headquarters World Anti-Doping Code and Updated periodically with input and consultation involving all stakeholders, International Standards including Signatories Other resources Technical documents, model rules, guidelines, templates and online education tools to assist Signatories to understand their responsibilities and implement effective anti-doping programs Workshops, symposiums and webinars scheduled around key times to provide Signatories with tailored information and face- to-face access to compliance experts so that support is readily available and accessible.
-Consultation, advice and support to Signatories is provided all year round through the WADA Regional Offices and departments of WADA
+Key compliance monitoring metrics Automated metrics allowing WADA to focus on improving quality through audits, the Code Compliance Questionnaire, program area monitoring, Signatory partnerships and peer review programs.
+Code Compliance Questionnaire Online self-help tool which permits self-assessment by Signatories with a view towards enhancing their anti-doping programs.
+Program area monitoring Ongoing monitoring of critical anti-doping activities leads to early detection of potential compliance problems and allows WADA to take timely action to support Signatories to undertake corrective actions.
+Audits A retrospective, systematic assessment of a Signatory's anti-doping program, conducted by WADA auditors either at the Signatory's headquarters, by virtual means or by an exchange of information through a desk audit.
+World Anti-Doping Code and International Standards Updated periodically with input and consultation involving all stakeholders, including Signatories.
+Other resources Technical documents, model rules, guidelines, templates and online education tools to assist Signatories to understand their responsibilities and implement effective anti-doping programs.
+Code Implementation Support Program (CISP) designed to assist Signatories understand and implement changes to the Code and International Standards.
+Workshops, symposiums and webinars scheduled around key times to

+- provide Signatories with tailored information and face-to-face access to compliance experts so that support is readily available and accessible. - Specific training programs to increase knowledge and understanding of anti-doping practitioners on their roles and responsibilities, such as the Global Learning and Development Framework (GLDF). - Consultation, advice and support to Signatories is provided all year round through the WADA Regional Offices and departments of WADA